oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 ### 6.2 Random Number Generator

-The random number generation is very important in Ocean, which is required in many places such as selecting winner of block rewards and etc.
+The random number generation is very important in Ocean, which is required in many places such as selecting winner of network rewards and etc.

 The most famous one is RANDAO as shown in the diagram below.
 It needs three stages and two interactions with users to generate a truly random number.